geshan/geshan.github.com/posts/2023-05-15-react-toastify.md

 description: In this tutorial you will learn how use React Toastify to show toast message on an exiting React.js application.
 keywords: react toastify, toastify react, react toast, toast react
 ---
 React Toastify is the most popular NPM package to show toast messages on a React.js application.
-In this guide, you will learn how to use React Toastify in simple React.js app that guesses nationalities for a given name, let’s get going!
+In this guide, you will learn how to use React Toastify in a simple React.js app that guesses nationalities for a given name, let’s get going!

 <!-- more -->